Systolic geometry and simplicial complexity for groups

 for some positive constant $C$.
 For even dimension, we consider the sequence of classes $\tilde{{\bf a}}_s=[S^1] \times {\bf a}_s \in H_{2n+2}(\Z \times G_s,\Z)$ for which the same upper bound holds. \\

 \begin{proof}[Proof of Theorem \ref{th:torsion}] Let $G$ be a finitely presentable group and ${\bf a} \in H_n(G,\Z)$ a homology class.
-Recall that the {\it simplicial height} $h({\bf a})$ of a homology class ${\bf a}$ is the minimum number of simplexes (of any dimension) of a geometric cycle representing the class ${\bf a}$.
+Recall that the {\it simplicial height} $h({\bf a})$ of a homology class ${\bf a}$ is the minimum number of simplexes (of any dimension) of a simplicial complex representing the class ${\bf a}$.
 According to \cite[6.4.C'']{Gro83} (see also \cite[3.C.3]{Gro96}) there exists two positive numbers $c_n$ and $c'_n$ depending only on the dimension $n$ such that

 We conclude using Proposition \ref{prop:simplexe2} which asserts that

 \end{proof}